 SolidWorks is one of the most popular CAD packages on the market.
+It is owned by Dassault Systemes (who are also the owner of Abaqus).
 Its robust 3D modeling, drawing, and assembly modules are known for being easy to learn and extremely powerful, with many additional functions available for everything from sheet metal components to electrical system design to finite element analysis.

-One of the most common questions for engineers when they first hear about this powerful software is, “How much does it cost?”
-Since the company does not publish its pricing on their website (they ask for your contact info for a custom quote), this SolidWorks Price Guide was created to give you an idea what you should expect to pay for each version of the software.
+As an engineer interested in SolidWorks, the first question is usually ‘how much does it cost?’.
+Since the company does not publish its pricing on their website (they ask for your contact info for a custom quote and will send these details to a local reseller in your area), this SolidWorks Price Guide was created to give you an idea of what you should expect to pay for each version of the software.

-As of the publication of this article (August 2016), the latest released version of the software is SolidWorks 2016 (with a 2017 beta version coming soon).
+As of the publication of this article (August 2018), the latest released version of the software is SolidWorks 2018.
 Pricing is of course subject to change, so please use this guide as a reference, not as a definitive price list.

 SolidWorks Price and Packages

 SolidWorks comes in three packages namely; Standard, Professional, and Premium.
 Each version can be purchased with an annual maintenance plan that will give you access to support and upgrades.
 This annual maintenance fee is optional.

 The Standard Package: The price for one license of SolidWorks Standard is $3995 with an annual maintenance fee of $1295.
 Term licenses are also available at $810 per 3 months or $2700 per year.
 The Standard package contains the most common features as listed below:

 - Sheet Metal